focus-editor/focus/LOG.md

     - After 4-click: select all
     - Maintain both modes until mouse button is up
     - Can get rid of the timeout when it's done

-- Word wrap:
-    - Before doing it, implement sticky viewport, so that it can glue itself to a line

 - When adding a directory to workspace, the check for parent directory is NOT RELIABLE.
 Paths are case-sensitive on Linux
     - Also, what if we add a parent dir to a dir already in the project - what would be the expected behaviour?
 Delete the child dir?
 Keep it and dedup the files?